morganstanley/hobbes/doc/en/logging/HLOG.rst

     12
   );

-Hobbes is also able to persist aggregate types we declare ourselves with ``DEFINE_HSTORE_STRUCT``, as well as custom types by specialising the ``hobbes::storage::store<YourType>`` class.
-Information about ``hobbes::storage:store`` can be found in the Hobbes GitHub repository.
+Information about the types Hobbes is able to persist can be found in :ref:`hobbes persistable types <hobbes_persistable_types>`

 Declaring structured types for HSTORE logging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~